HelloWorld-1017/HelloWorld-1017.github.io/_drafts/2023-10-07-MVN-test/2-Mardia-test.md

 Calculate the sum of m_ii by `mahal` function: 25.4868.
 ```

-MATLAB `mahal` doesn't adopt an obvious way to calculate $(1/n)\sum_{i=1}^nm_{i,i}^2$  by directly calculating and then inversing $\hat{\Sigma}$, but relies on orthogonal-triangular decomposition:
+On another hand, MATLAB `mahal` doesn't adopt an obvious way to calculate $(1/n)\sum_{i=1}^nm_{i,i}^2$  by directly calculating and then inversing $\hat{\Sigma}$, but relies on orthogonal-triangular decomposition:

 ![image-20231014161856539](https://raw.githubusercontent.com/HelloWorld-1017/blog-images/main/imgs/image-20231014161856539.png)

-Maybe it is a more robust numerical computation method, but I don't understand it right now, so in the following text, I still use matrix multiplication.
+Maybe it is a more robust numerical computation method, but I don't understand it right now, so in the following text, I still use matrix multiplication to be consistent with $\eqref{eq1}$.

 <br>

-# Discussions
+# Compared experiments

+## Experiment 1: preliminary compared experiment

 As described above, the Mardia's test from MATLAB example is not complete (as it does not test skewness), and the coefficient is not appropriate.
-So, I will contrast the first two calculation method, in this part.
+So, I would contrast the first two calculation method in this part, i.e., the formula provided by Wikipedia $\eqref{eqwiki}$ and that provided by "Real Statistics Using Excel" $\eqref{eqreal}$.

-To compared two methods, I hope the samples which to be tested indeed from a multivariate normal distribution, i.e., generated by MATLAB `mvnrnd` function.
+To compare two methods, I hope the samples which to be tested indeed from a multivariate normal distribution, i.e., generated by MATLAB `mvnrnd` function.
 However, the parameter `Simga` put into `mvnrnd` must be positive semi-definite matrix.
 This is kind of strict, and should be carefully constructed.
 But luckily, we could prove that the sample covariance matrix is ALWAYS positive semi-definite (see [[10]](#ref)).
-So, I choose the features of "setosa" class from `fisheriris` data set, and use moments estimation method to estimate $\hat{\mu}$ and $\hat{\Sigma}$ of them, then based on which generate a certain amount of samples using `mvnrnd`, whose sample size is 20, 100, 1,000, or 10,000 respectively.
-The following verification is conducted on these generated samples.
+So, I choose the features of "setosa" class from `fisheriris` data set, and use moments estimation method to estimate $\hat{\mu}$ and $\hat{\Sigma}$ of them, and based on which generate a certain amount of samples using `mvnrnd`, whose sample size is $20$, $100$, $1,000$, or $10,000$ respectively; the following verifications are conducted on these generated samples.
+In addition, I mainly make analysis based on the the $p$-value of each test.

 ```matlab
 clc,clear,close all